carbon-language/carbon-lang/explorer/ast/README.md

 Sometimes it is useful to work with a subset of node types that "cuts across" the primary class hierarchy.
-Rather than deal with the pitfalls of multiple inheritances, we handle these cases using a form of type erasure: we specify a notional interface that those types conform to, and then define a "view" class that behaves like a pointer to an instance of that interface.
+Rather than deal with the pitfalls of multiple inheritance, we handle these cases using a form of type erasure: we specify a notional interface that those types conform to, and then define a "view" class that behaves like a pointer to an instance of that interface.
 Types declare that they model an interface `Foo` by defining a public static member named